mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 **💡 Why ProfileViewModel is instantiated manually instead of using Hilt?**

 This is the piece of HiltViewModelFactory which instantiates `ProfileViewModel`.
 The `SavedStateRegistryOwner`, `defaultArgs` are coming from Activity/Fragment that is marked with `@AndroidEntryPoint`.
-So, instantiating the viewmodel with hilt also bring in the complexity of launching the activity and test the viewmodel from there.
-This will result in slower test whereas viewmodel test can run on JVM like we did above.
+So, instantiating the viewmodel with hilt also brings in the complexity of launching the activity and testing the viewmodel from there.
+This will result in a slower test whereas viewmodel test can run on JVM like we did above.

 ```kotlin
 public HiltViewModelFactory(